 - Trend #8.
 Optimising Event Budgets to Increase ROI

 - Trend #9.
-Scaling Events with Streamlined Planning & Management
+Scaling Events with Streamlined Planning and Management

 - Trend #10.
-Capturing & Using Event Data Ethically
+Capturing and Using Event Data Ethically

 - Trend #11.
 Adding Value Beyond the Event